|

 sure!"
 Andy smirked.
 "They go out with a resume with this big blank

-space while they've been living in Jack’s Happy Camp, what do they tell
+space while they've been living in Jack’s Happy Camp, what do they tell employers,

-the past few years?
+past few years?
 I'd rather hire a burned-out Uberista

 or home caregiver, or some thug out of jail!
 So they get work on the